 After three years of serving our clients at Winfield Methodist Church, New Hope Baptist Church offered the RCC a large portable building.
 It was moved to a location in Natural Steps where we are still located today.

 During the last two years we have been on a journey to buy land and build a permanent home for the Roland Crisis Closet.
-We are very close to that dream as construction has begun and we hope to be in our new facility by June.
-God has provided in amazing ways for us in the last two years.
-We look forward to continuing to serve Him in our new home.
+We finished that journey when we moved into our new home in June of this year.
+However, God continues to provide for us in amazing ways.
+We look forward to seeing what He has in store for us as we continue to serve Him in our new home.